aerospike/aerospike-client-python/doc/key_ordered_dict.rst

         # {'map_list': 1}

     KeyOrderedDict inherits from :class:`dict` and has no extra functionality.
-    The only difference is it's mapping to a key ordered map.
+    The only difference is its mapping to a key ordered map.